gd-programming/gd.docs/docs/resources/server/level.md

 ### Level Object

-Keys indicated with an asterisk (*) are only returned from the downloadGJLevel22 endpoint
+Keys indicated with an asterisk (\*) are only returned from the downloadGJLevel22 endpoint.

 #### Level Structure